Released on October 25, 2018

-A new community health centre in Saskatoon is providing a comprehensive suite of services for seniors and older adults who have complex care needs.
-Funding of $5.2 million in 2018-19 and $3 million annually beginning in 2019-20 supports the Market Mall Community Health Centre and the Seniors First Team expansion.
+A new community health centre in Regina is providing seniors with an enhanced suite of services through a collaborative and multi-disciplinary approach to care.
+The $4.3 million in Budget 2018-19 and $3.0 million annually beginning in 2019-20 support The Gardens Community Health Centre and the Seniors House Call Team expansion.

-The Seniors First Team has also been expanded to provide at-home care to patients and other Saskatoon-area residents who have mobility limitations and other complex care needs.
-In total, nearly 20 new FTE positions have been staffed between the Community Health Centre and the Seniors First Team expansion.
+The Seniors House Calls Team has also been expanded to provide at-home care to The Gardens’ clients and other Regina residents who have mobility limitations and other complex care needs.
+This expanded team has been operating since April and has already tripled the number of visits to clients compared to the same time last year.
+In total, 30.0 full-time equivalent (FTE) positions have been staffed between The Gardens and the Seniors House Calls Team expansion.

 The provincial government is directing $19.02 million of federal funding under the Canada-Saskatchewan Home and Community Care and Mental Health and Addiction Services Funding Agreement toward improvements through the Connected Care Strategy.
 These improvements will strengthen team-based community health care for patients who may be best served in a home or community setting, and reduce wait times in emergency departments.